The Question Behind the Question

 You want a second opinion before spending $5,000+ on technology infrastructure

-Without an architecture plan, complex installations almost always hit one of these cost multipliers:
+Without an on-site assessment, complex installations can hit one of these cost multipliers:

 | Problem | Typical Cost Impact |